kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/external-auth.md

   ....
 ```

-Note: This feauture requires OpenShift version `4.15.5` or newer.
+Note: This feature requires OpenShift version `4.15.5` or newer.

 ## Usage